 If this strategy is so obviously flawed, then why is it so popular?
 From the standpoint of the overindebted government, things do not get better after the "bailout."
 They get worse.
 The debt owed is the same or greater, while the "bailout" loan typically comes with a long list of conditions attached.
 The conditions are typically in the form of "austerity," in other words, tax increases and spending cuts, thus beginning the cycle of disaster described earlier.
 The tax increases further impair the economy: businesses close; unemployment soars; civil unrest begins; tax revenues disappoint; and, in the midst of this breakdown, spending proves impossible to reduce meaningfully.
 Deficits remain or even get larger.
-The "bailout" strategy remains popular, not because it helps the debtor, but because it helps the creditor.
-The ones being bailed out are the creditors.
-Sovereign bonds regularly mature and must be rolled over, with new debt replacing the old.
-When a government defaults, all creditors holding bonds will most likely suffer a substantial loss of some sort, in the following debt restructuring.
-But, if a "bailout" loan is arranged by some external, taxpayer-funded entity, the troubled government is able to pay off maturing bonds in full.
-The debt is rolled from private sector hands to public sector ones.
-Over time, a greater and greater portion of the troubled government's bonds are held by those providing the bailout, some sort of public institution, and less and less is held by the private sector.
-Debt may also be sold by foreign banks to domestic banks, which are by now ordered by the troubled government to support the government bond market, despite its obvious risk.
-(Figure 16.7)

-Figure 16.7: Greece: Foreign Banks' Exposure to Greek Government, 2007-20141 bondholders, particularly large foreign banks, put pressure in many ways upon public sector entities to enact these "bailouts."
+Figure 16.7: Greece: Foreign Banks' Exposure to Greek Government, 2007-20142